 kensho (Japanese) – First awakening to the state of samadhi.

-klesha, kleśa (Chinese fan nao) – Passions and illusions: unwholesome mental states that cloud the mind.
+klesha, kleśa (Chinese fan nao) – Passions: unwholesome mental states that cloud the mind.
 Three poisonous klesha are at the root of all the others: greed (attachments), anger (aversions) and ignorance (avidya).
+When the list is expanded to seven, they are also called anusaya, meaning tendencies or obsessions.

 七使 The seven messengers, agents, or klesas — desire 欲愛; anger, or hate 瞋恚; attachment, or clinging 有愛; pride or arrogance 慢; ignorance, or unenlightenment 無明; false views 見; and doubt 疑.
 (Soothill and Hodous, 1937)

-lakshana, lakśaṇa) – Marks, characteristics, traits, marks, signs, features: “The lakshana of existence thus presented to us are not its real nature, but our own thought-construction.
-But our buddhi (reason), which chases after multiplicities, fails to understand this fact and causes us to cling to appearances as realities.”
+lakshana (lakśaṇa) – Marks, characteristics, differences: “The lakshana of existence thus presented to us are not its real nature, but our own thought-construction.
+But our reason (buddhi), which chases after the myriad things, fails to understand this fact and causes us to cling to appearances as realities.”
 Lankavatara Sutra

 maha – great